 1) “Success isn’t something you chase.
 It is something you have to put forth the effort for constantly; then maybe it’ll come when you least expect it.
 Most people don’t understand that.”

 2) “I was sitting on the bench and MJ came dribbling past us at full speed.
 Then he shifted into another gear and went to the hoop.
 I’ll never forget that fire in his eyes, that look of determination.
 It scared me to see that look.
 I’ve never seen it before.
 I’ve never seen it since.”

 3) “You can’t turn it on and off like a faucet.
 I couldn’t dog it during practice and then, when I needed that extra push late in the game, expect it to be there.
 But that’s how a lot of people approach things.
 And that’s why a lot of people fail.
 They sound like they’re committed to being the best they can be.
 But when it comes right down to it, they’re looking for reasons instead of answers.”

 A treasure trove of a book, and something I continually go back to.

-Whether these forex trading books were from traders directly, or from high performers in other fields, you’ll notice several patterns in their thinking and mindset.
+Whether these advanced forex trading books were from traders directly, or from high performers in other fields, you’ll notice several patterns in their thinking and mindset.